cfhirsch/adventofcode2023/README.md

 Fairly straightforward, although my solution is a little slower than I would like (took a few seconds).
 I created a 3D Point struct, and a Brick struct that consists of Two
 3D points.
 One brick is adjacent to another if (1) its min Z = other minZ + 1 and (2) its X range AND its Y range overlaps with the other brick.
 I maintained an ordered list of bricks by minZ, and kept moving bricks until none could move any more.
 Along the way I built up a dictionary whose keys are bricks and whose values are the bricks supporting that brick.
 A brick b can be disintegrated if and only if there is no brick b' such that b is not the only element in the set of bricks that support b'.

+## Day 23

+### Part One:
+Straightforward.
+I implemented a variant of breadth first search, where the queue entries are a tuple consisting of the current location, and a hashset of previously visited locations on the current path.
+The get neighbors method switches on whether the current tile is '^', '>' or '.'.
+If neighbor is not in the hashset of already visited tiles, I enqueue a tuple consisting of that neighbor and a hashset that equals the previous hashset union the neighbor.